 From 2005-12, seven different Wildcats earned a total of 14 All-America honors under the Drohans -- including a trio of freshmen.
 Also, NU won five-straight Big Ten Player of the Year (Garland Cooper in 2005-07, Tammy Williams in 2008-09), three-consecutive Big Ten Pitcher of the Year (Eileen Canney in 2006-07, Lauren Delaney in 2008) and four Big Ten Freshman of the Year awards.

-Since joining the Northwestern staff in 1998, Drohan has coached 32 National Fastpitch Coaches Association All-Region selections, eight CoSIDA Academic All-District selections and 50 All-Big Ten honorees.
-Eight Wildcats have been selected in the National Professional Fastpitch (NPF) senior draft or gone on to play in the league in the last nine years.
+Since joining the Northwestern staff in 1998, Drohan has coached 33 National Fastpitch Coaches Association All-Region selections, nine CoSIDA Academic All-District selections and 75 All-Big Ten honorees.
+Eight Wildcats have been selected in the National Professional Fastpitch (NPF) senior draft or gone on to play in the league in the last 10 years.

 Drohan's accomplishments at Northwestern began from the first day.
-One season after taking over the program in 2002, Drohan led the Wildcats to a 36-19 record and Northwestern's sixth-ever appearance in the NCAA Tournament in 2003.
-The 36 wins in 2003 were the program's most since 1995.
-NU won 12 of its final 17 regular season games and advanced to the Big Ten championship game as the sixth seed in the conference tournament.
+One season after taking over the program in 2002, Drohan led the Wildcats to a 36-19 record and Northwestern's sixth-ever appearance in the NCAA Tournament in 2003, the first of seven-straight NCAA tourney berths.

-Drohan coached NU to its third-straight NCAA appearance in 2005, advancing to Super Regional play after winning the Ninth Regional hosted in South Bend.
+Drohan coached NU to its third-straight NCAA appearance in 2005, advancing to Super Regional play after winning South Bend Regional as the nation's No. 9 overall seed.
 Four Wildcats landed first-team All-Big Ten honors, at the time tied for the most in NU history.
 The Wildcats won 42 games in 2005, one shy of the then-school record, and rose to a ranking of 15th in both national polls -- the highest rankings for NU at the time.
 Drohan and her staff were named the NFCA's Mideast Region Co-Coaching Staff of the Year.